-- 1. Misbehavior at school. - 2.
-Switching lunch choices, using the wrong lunch card, or not turning in a lunch card. - 3.
-Unexcused tardy arrival to school, class, study hall, assembly or other scheduled school event. - 4.
-Use of cell phone or other electronic device without permission. - 5.
-Chewing gum or eating food or candy without permission in any class, restroom, in an assembly, or other school scheduled event. - 6.
-Being in, on, or around any vehicle. - 7.
-Failing to report for an assigned detention. - 8.
-Being in the halls, restrooms, or any other off limits area without permission. - 9.
-Loitering or otherwise remaining on school premises without authorization when school or school activities are not in session or while suspended or expelled from school. - 10.
-Public display of affection, including but not limited to hugging, holding hands, kissing, etc. - 11.
-Disrespect, insubordination, verbal abuse or defiance towards school personnel, visitors, volunteers, or use of vulgar, profane, or other unacceptable language. - 12.
-Bullying (see pages 23 25) - 13.
-Disrespect, harassment towards students or use of vulgar, profane, or other unacceptable language. - 14.
-Forgery or cheating on notes, assignments, quizzes, tests, detention notices, passes, homework notices, report cards or other school documents, including plagiarism.
+Offense Possible Consequences 1.
+Misbehavior at school.
+1 - 5 demerits, 1 - 5 detentions, In School Intervention, 1 - 10 day suspension from school 2.
+Switching lunch choices, using the wrong lunch card, or not turning in a lunch card.
+3 demerits 3.
+Unexcused tardy arrival to school, class, study hall, assembly or other scheduled school event.
+5 demerits 4.
+Use of cell phone or other electronic device without permission.
+Confiscation, parent pickup, detention, loss of privileges.
+See page 44.
+5. Chewing gum or eating food or candy without permission in any class, restroom, in an assembly, or other school scheduled event.
+5 demerits 6.
+Being in, on, or around any vehicle.
+5 demerits 7.
+Failing to report for an assigned detention.
+1 additional detention for each offense 8.
+Being in the halls, restrooms, or any other off limits area without permission.
+5 demerits 9.
+Loitering or otherwise remaining on school premises without authorization when school or school activities are not in session or while suspended or expelled from school.
+1 detention 10.
+Public display of affection, including but not limited to hugging, holding hands, kissing, etc. 1 - 3 detentions, parent notification, in school intervention 11.
+Disrespect, insubordination, verbal abuse or defiance towards school personnel, visitors, volunteers, or use of vulgar, profane, or other unacceptable language.
+1 - 5 detentions, in school intervention, 1 - 10 day suspension from school, possible expulsion 12.
+Bullying (see pages 23 - 25) 1 - 5 detentions, in school intervention, 1 - 10 day suspension, possible expulsion 13.
+Disrespect, harassment towards students or use of vulgar, profane, or other unacceptable language.
+5 demerits, 1 - 5 detentions, in school intervention, 1 - 10 day suspension, possible expulsion 14.
+Forgery or cheating on notes, assignments, quizzes, tests, detention notices, passes, 1 - 3 detentions and parent notification, in school intervention, failing grade for homework notices, report cards or other school documents, including plagiarism.